• Skip to primary navigation

 Ingredients and substitutions

-Ground almonds can be substituted with almond flour, or ground walnuts, hazelnuts, or pecans.
+• Ground almonds - Can be substituted with almond flour or other ground nuts, like walnuts, hazelnuts, or pecans.

 Grinding almonds in a food processor.